zunda-arrow/modeling-crease-patterns/README.md

 - `mirua_ori.py` - Example for the miura ori given a size as the program arguments.
 - `triangle.py` - A crease pattern with no locally flat foldable edge assignments

+This program is extremely slow, but I think its cool.